peace-blaster/Voice_ChatGPT/README.md

 ## Notes:
 - Will use default input and output audio devices
 - Tested on MacOS and Linux Fedora so far
+- Can produce odd responses from low quality audio samples